 North Carolina is competitive with the other Southeastern states in recognized holidays.
 The total average for all Southeastern states in the survey was 11.9 holidays.
-As of 2013, North Carolina grants a consistent 12 paid holidays per year.
+As of 2013, North Carolina grants a consistent 12 holidays per year.

-Table 9: Holidays
+Table 8: Holidays

+Holiday North Southeastern

-Holiday Leave North Carolina Southeastern States Days per year 12 11.9
+Leave Carolina States

+Days per year 12 11.9